Ieper - Ypres, Belgium

 Ieper (Ypres) is an ancient city located in the Flemish province of West Flanders (West-Vlaanderen) in the Westhoek region of Belgium.
 The municipality of Ieper includes the city itself and a number of villages, namely Boezinge, Brielen, Dikkebus, Elverdinge, Hollebeke, Sint-Jan, Vlamertinge, Voormezele, Zillebeke and Zuidschote.
 Ieper and these villages count a population of around 35,000 inhabitants.

-French and British soldiers arrived in the town from 13th October to put up a defence and to block the route for the German Army through Ypres to the ports on the French and Belgian coast.
+French and British soldiers arrived in the town a few days later, from 14 October, to put up a defence and to block the route for the German Army through Ypres to the ports on the French and Belgian coast.
 Soldiers in the British Army quickly turned the name of Ypres into a much easier word to pronounce.
 They called it “Wipers”.
-The British Army remained in “Wipers” for four years from October 1914 to the end of the war in November 1918.
+The Allies and the British Army remained in “Wipers” for four years from October 1914 to the end of the war in November 1918.
+Ypres never fell into German occupation during the war.

 By the end of the war the entire town lay in ruins, with only a handful of buildings left standing.
 Visitors coming to Ypres for the first time are usually astonished to think that the busy, vibrant town with its medieval and renaissance buildings was completely flattened and that virtually the whole of the town was reconstructed from scratch, stone by stone, brick by brick during the 1920's and 1930's.